ARM-software/psa-api/doc/crypto/overview/conventions.rst

 If any of these constraints are violated, the behavior is undefined.

+For example, suppose two calls are executed concurrently which both attempt to create a new key with the same key identifier that is not already in the key store.
+Then:

+*   If one call returns :code:`PSA_ERROR_ALREADY_EXISTS`, then the other call must succeed.
+*   If one of the calls succeeds, then the other must fail: either with :code:`PSA_ERROR_ALREADY_EXISTS` or some other error status.
+*   Both calls can fail with error codes that are not :code:`PSA_ERROR_ALREADY_EXISTS`.

-If the application modifies an input parameter while a function call is in progress, the behavior is undefined.
+If the application concurrently modifies an input parameter while a function call is in progress, the behavior is undefined.

 Individual implementations can provide additional guarantees.